 - Digging foxholes and trenches

 - A boat paddle

-- Grappling hook if you need to rappel or scale walls.
-Adjust the shovel head into a 45-degree angle, tie a rope securely around the handle and use it as a grappling hook
+- A grappling hook if you need to rappel or scale walls.
+Adjust the shovel head to a 45-degree angle, tie a rope securely around the handle, and use it as a grappling hook.

 - Close-contact weapon.
 E-tools are considered non-lethal weapons, but it’s better than nothing should the need arise.

-A lot of people often disregard the good old e-tool when it comes to survival prep.
+Many people often disregard the good old e-tool when it comes to survival prep.
 Don’t make the same mistake!
-As discussed above, e-tools are not only great for digging holes, they’re also capable of completing other tasks necessary for survival like shelter-building, water filtration, and hygiene.
+As discussed above, e-tools are not only great for digging holes.
+They’re also capable of completing other tasks necessary for survival, like shelter-building, water filtration, and hygiene.

-E-tools have the best of both worlds: they’re capable of doing everything a full-sized shovel can without the unnecessary bulk and weight.
+E-tools have the best of both worlds: they’re capable of doing everything a full-sized shovel can minus the unnecessary bulk and weight.

 These nifty contraptions have been an integral part of military tactics for centuries.
-If a reliable entrenching tool is capable of saving thousands of soldiers from nasty scenarios, it can surely get you out of a sticky situation, too.
-Make the e-tool part of your bug-out bag, camping gear or car kit.
+So if a reliable entrenching tool is capable of saving thousands of soldiers from nasty scenarios, it can surely get you out of a sticky situation, too.
+Include an e-tool in your bug out bag, camping gear, or car kit.
 You won’t regret it.